-If you’re dealing with cancer, you know there’s a lot of treatment information to gather and track.
+If you or a loved one is dealing with cancer, you know all-too-well the ups and downs that come with battling this disease.
+Not to mention — there’s a ton of treatment information to gather and track.
 It’s easy to become overwhelmed.
-How can you figure out what information you really need — and how do you organize it all?
+How can you figure out what information you really need and what questions to ask — and how do you organize it all?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Here’s a step-by-step plan to help you create a system for keeping your cancer information organized.
 Once you have your system in place, it’s amazing how much it helps dampen stress.
 “When patients and their loved ones have appointments, treatment information, personal information and doctor information readily available, it eliminates a major stress factor and allows the patient to focus on healing,” says Josette Snyder, RN, MSN, AOCN.